plomgrading/plom/doc/source/faq.md

 ### How can I review the work of a marker?

 There are several ways to do this, in various stages of development.
-Suppose we wish to check all the work of Yakov on Question 2 version 2.
+Suppose we wish to check all the marking by Yakov on Question 2 version 2.
+We have at least three options:

 1. Reset the password for Yakov.
 Use their account in the client to look at and adjust marking as needed.